zbanga/forex/README.md

 Continuously update SQL database with live candles.
 Continuously fit gridsearched models and predict the future direction for each candle granularity and save predictions.
+Display the best features for predicting each candle.
 Display results in table with fancy tradingview widgets below.

 LINK TO WEBSITE HERE